awsdocs/aws-codepipeline-user-guide/doc_source/integrations-community-blogposts.md

   *Published February 2016*
 + [Running AWS Lambda Functions in CodePipeline Using AWS CloudFormation](http://www.stelligent.com/automation/aws-lambda-functions-aws-codepipeline-cloudformation/)

-  Learn how to create an AWS CloudFormation stack that provisions all the AWS resources used in the user guide task [Invoke an AWS Lambda Function in a Pipeline in CodePipeline](actions-invoke-lambda-function.md)\.
+  Learn how to create an AWS CloudFormation stack that provisions all the AWS resources used in the user guide task [Invoke an AWS Lambda function in a pipeline in CodePipeline](actions-invoke-lambda-function.md)\.

   *Published February 2016*
 + [Provisioning Custom CodePipeline Actions in AWS CloudFormation](http://www.stelligent.com/automation/provisioning-custom-codepipeline-actions-in-cloudformation/)